 What is IPF?

-IPF is a progressive condition and usually gets worse over time.
-In some people the symptoms gradually get worse over several years.
+Current treatment focuses on trying to slow the rate scar tissue is formed and controlling symptoms.
+In some people, symptoms get worse gradually over several years.
 For others, the symptoms get worse more quickly.

-It’s difficult to predict how IPF will progress.
-Sometimes when the condition has been stable, people can get sudden flare-ups of symptoms, called acute exacerbations.
-Everyone is different - talk to your specialist doctor about your individual situation.
+It’s difficult to predict how rapidly IPF will progress in each person affected.
+Sometimes when the condition has been stable, people can get sudden flare-ups of symptoms, called exacerbations.

 How does IPF affect breathing?

-The bronchioles have many small air sacs.
+Each time you breathe in, you draw in air through your nose and mouth, down through your throat and into your windpipe (trachea).
+Your windpipe splits into two main tubes, the right and left bronchi, which supply your lungs.
+The main bronchi divide into gradually smaller airways called bronchioles.
+Bronchioles have many small air sacs (alveoli) at their ends.
 Inside the air sacs, oxygen moves across paper-thin walls to tiny blood vessels and into your blood.
-The air sacs also pick up the waste gas, carbon dioxide, from your blood ready for you to breathe it out.
+The air sacs also exchange waste gas, carbon dioxide, from your blood ready for you to breathe it out.